Prentis Building and University Auditorium Complex: Meyer and Anna Prentis Building

-Helen L. DeRoy Auditorium
+University Auditorium

-Helen L. DeRoy Auditorium.
+University Auditorium.
 Note the shadows cast by the ribs and eaves.

-The DeRoy Auditorium is a nearly square two-story windowless steel-frame building with a flat roof with broadly projecting eaves.
+The University Auditorium is a nearly square two-story windowless steel-frame building with a flat roof with broadly projecting eaves.
 The façades are clad in narrow gray-colored cast concrete panels with white marble chips.
 On all four sides, raised ribs are overlaid on the panels, terminating in Gothic arches just beneath the eaves.
 The ribs project about four inches at ground level, but gradually increase in depth toward the top of the building until they project almost two feet near the top.
 The broad eaves and curving, projecting ribs create striking shadows.
-The gothic arch treatment on the DeRoy Auditorium is strongly similar to Yamasaki's design of the United States Science Pavilion at the 1962 World's Fair in Seattle, a commission he received while working on the DeRoy Auditorium.
+The gothic arch treatment on the University Auditorium is strongly similar to Yamasaki's design of the United States Science Pavilion at the 1962 World's Fair in Seattle, a commission he received while working on the auditorium.

 The building is completely surrounded by a reflecting pool approximately three feet deep and twenty-two feet wide.
-Planters and benches line the pool (now dry), and shallow stairs allow access on the north and south sides.
+Planters and benches line the pool, and shallow stairs allow access on the north and south sides.
 Bridges on the eastern and western sides of the building, as well as a tunnel from the Prentis Building, provide access.
 The bridges are paved with an aggregate containing marble chips, differentiating it from the surrounding sidewalk.

 Inside, a small entrance lobby allows access to either the first floor auditorium or the auditorium on the lower level.
 The first floor auditorium seats 400 people, and the basement auditorium seats 300 people.
 Both auditoriums rake downward toward a front stage, and contain seating arranged in three sections, with two intermediate aisles.
 Restrooms are located on the lower level, as well as underground access to the Prentis Building.